UNIT: Uniform

 After the series was cancelled and recommissioned, UNIT first had a minor appearance in the episode "Aliens of London" (2005).
 In this episode, UNIT were represented by four high-ranking US military officers, wearing Army Service Uniform with real UN peacekeeper patches on the sleeves, and Navy Service Uniform.
 Only the female officers wore headwear, the Army officer a garrison cap, the Navy officer a white female variation combination cap.

 UNIT's first major appearance in the new series was in "The Christmas Invasion" in 2005.
 Here, a new insignia has been designed based on the Battlefield version.
 The troopers wear black uniforms consisting of police clothing/SAS Counter Revolutionary Warfare (CRW) Wing overalls and a red Royal Military Police beret, and equipment.
 Insignia is a small silver-metal UNIT parawings on a red beret and a large UNIT Parawing patch worn over the left breast pocket on the utility vest or fatigues.
 Commanding officers wear No. 2 service dress with UNIT insignia.
 Variations include Captain Magambo from "Turn Left" (2008) wearing a black version of service dress with a red beret, and Colonel Karim in The Sarah Jane Adventures story Death of the Doctor wearing black civilian clothes with UNIT insignia and rank epaulettes.

 UNIT returns in the series 7 episode "The Power of Three".
 Their uniforms in this series are an alteration of the uniforms seen since 2005.
 They no longer wear ID cards on the right breast pocket, and appear to lack the logos on the arms.
 They wear PASGT helmets with black covering and black goggles in place of berets.
 They also wear riot armour for their forearms and shins, and plain black brassards on the left arm.
 The scientific research department that now serves as the head of UNIT consists of plainclothes civilians.

 The series 8 episode "Death in Heaven" introduces an officer uniform, consisting of black or navy-blue jacket and trousers, white shirt and black tie, with medal ribbons and rank epaulettes, inspired by (but not identical to) officers' No. 2 service dress, sans the gloves, peaked cap and Sam Browne shoulder belt.

+After being brought back in The Power of the Doctor, the UNIT combat uniform is solid black, augmented with black or dark blue armoured vests, bearing the UNIT logo on the back.
+They wear a black helmet with inscribed UNIT logo, or a black beret with a white badge, depending on where they are based.
+The non-combat staff dress in dark colours.